 To maximise the benefit, you need to build your CRM into your business strategy.
-A CRM will create structure and organization for your company that will foster increased efficiency, productivity and profitability.
+A CRM will create structure and organisation for your company that will foster increased efficiency, productivity and profitability.

-Although, originally designed for sales teams, the benefits of using a CRM across your whole organization can be immeasurable.
-However, it’s become increasingly important for marketers and for customer service teams managing post-sales communications.
+Although, originally designed for sales teams, the benefits of using a CRM across your whole organisation can be immeasurable.
+However, its become increasingly important for marketers and for customer service teams managing post-sales communications.

 The workflow automation looks after much of the manual processes of selling so there’s less data input and admin.
 You can also use automation to prioritise your leads, bringing together your data insights from across your business activity.